sarahalshammery/Transcriptome-Pathway-Analysis/README.md

 # ASDTS
-The code presented in this repository is provided for open-access bioinformatic analysis, as a companion piece to the paper " ".
-The analysis was performed on two datasets (ASD/TS) and then the seperate results were merged for further analysis.
+The code presented in this repository is provided for open-access bioinformatic analysis, as a companion piece to the paper "Brain transcriptome of autism spectrum disorders and Tourette syndrome defines common targetable inflammatory pathways involving cytokines, complement, and kinase signalling ".
+The analysis was performed on two datasets (ASD/TS) and then the seperate results were merged for further analysis. a DOI / link to the paper will provided following publication.